ADDRESS WORLD SUSTAINABILITY PROBLEMS WITH A Ph.D. IN POPULATION, HEALTH AND PLACE

 Lynne Casper, Professor of Sociology: family sociology; family demography; work, family & health; gender, work, & family; family change & variation; social demography; quantitative methods

-Yao-Yi Chiang, Assistant Professor (Research) of Spatial Sciences: geospatial data integration; digital map processing; graphics recognition; pattern recognition; image processing
+Yao-Yi Chiang, Associate Professor (Research) of Spatial Sciences: geospatial data integration; digital map processing; graphics recognition; pattern recognition; image processing

 Myles G. Cockburn, Associate Professor of Preventive Medicine and Spatial Sciences: health GIS; cancer epidemiology; environmental epidemiology; melanoma; prostate caner